Search features

 hell Email Email More info More Info

 HIST 144.
 WORLD HISTORY II.
 A survey of the history of world societies from the early modern period to the present.
 Special emphasis is given to the interrelationship between the Western world and the non-Western world.
-Spring semester only, three hours.
+Three hours.

 a section of the WORLD HISTORY II course in History - HIST